In Rustic, Friendly Wimberley, Texas, Retirees Find Old Fashioned Charm, an Easygoing Way of Life and an Artsy Sensibility

-The median home price is $360,000.
+The median home price is $450,000, an increase of 16% from a year ago.
 Established neighborhoods have ranch ramblers with yards and mature trees.
 New subdivisions on the outskirts of town are peppered with Craftsmans, custom homes and others.
 There are a few condominium and town home developments, but apartments are not in great supply.

-When it comes to taxes and retirement, Texas is a good place to be (although real estate taxes are high).
-The state has no state income tax, so retirement income is not taxed.
-All homeowners receive a $15,000 homestead exemption, and people age 65 or better receive an additional $10,000 exemption.
-The annual property taxes on a $335,000 residence are approximately $6,480.
+When it comes to taxes and retirement, Texas is somewhat friendly.
+The state has no state income tax, so retirement income is not taxed, but real estate taxes are high even though homeowners receive a $15,000 homestead exemption, and people age 65 or better receive an additional $10,000 exemption.
+The annual property taxes on a $450,000 residence without exemptions are approximately $8,550.

 The Blanco River and Cypress Creek, lined by pecan trees, cedar trees and oak trees, meander through the village, and the quaint town square has cute boutiques, galleries and restaurants.
 The ambiance is a combination of the Old West and Old Mexico, and some people say that Wimberley is reminiscent of Santa Fe, New Mexico but smaller and less expensive.
 The town master plan calls for connecting the downtown Square to neighboring parks and walkways.

 Wimberley is known for its engaging arts scene and has been an artists' retreat for years.
 Painters, writers, wood craftsmen, glassblowers and photographers all make their home here and exhibit their works in numerous galleries, studios and at the Wimberley Community Center.